-To qualify for the in-person portion of the ChemE Cube competition, teams will present a Virtual Qualifying Presentation to panel of judges representing RAPID staff, representatives from sponsor companies, volunteers, etc. The judges will have sufficient technical background to adequately and fairly judge team's designs.
-To ensure consistency across scores, RAPID staff will attend each team's virtual qualifying presentation.
+To qualify for the in-person portion of the ChemE Cube competition, teams will present a Virtual Qualifying Presentation to panel of judges representing RAPID staff, representatives from sponsor companies, volunteers, etc. The judges will have sufficient technical background to adequately and fairly

-- a) Each team who wishes to participate in ChemE Cube will present (via Zoom) a design presentation. - b) To sign up to participate, each team will sign up for a 30-minute time slot https://calendly.com/keitj/cheme-cube-2024-virtual-qualifying-presentation - c) Each team's presentation should last no more than 20 minutes, with 10 minutes reserved for Q&A from judges. - d) Judges will score teams using the Virtual Qualifying Presentation found at http://www.aiche.org/chemecube2024. - e) RAPID will use the overall scores to determine the top teams (~14) who will be invited to advance to the in-person competition in October 2024. - f) Once notified, teams must confirm their intended participation by the defined deadline in order to advance to the next stage of the competition.
+- a) Each team who wishes to participate in ChemE Cube will present (via Zoom) a design presentation. - b) To sign up to participate, each team will sign up for a 30-minute time slot: https://calendly.com/d/cqxx-3g5-vxp/cheme-cube-2025-virtual-qualifying-presentation - c) Each team's presentation should last no more than 20 minutes, with 10 minutes reserved for Q&A from judges. - d) Judges will score teams using the Virtual Qualifying Presentation found at 2025 ChemE Cube Competition Powered by RAPID | ExxonMobil | AIChE. - e) RAPID will use the overall scores to determine the top teams who will be invited to advance to the in-person competition in November 2025. - f) Once notified, teams must confirm their intended participation by the defined deadline in order to advance to the next stage of the competition.